Expression of Ideas • 20% of test

 What is Transitions?

-Transitions questions ask you to choose the word or phrase that best connects ideas.
+Transitions questions ask you to choose the word or phrase that best connects ideas within or between sentences.
 You must understand the logical relationship between ideas to select the appropriate transition.

 Step-by-Step Strategy